Find us on Youtube

 HOLY FAMILY PRIMARY SCHOOL

-Interactive whiteboards have been installed in each of the infants’ grades, as well as in the library and audio-visual centre, and will progressively be provided to the primary grades.
-Groups of desktop or laptop computers are arranged in classrooms to facilitate individual learning programs and independent research.
+Apple TVs have been installed in each of the grades, as well as in the library and Learning Studio.
+Students actively access iPads, Chromebooks and laptop computers in every classroom to facilitate individual learning programs and independent research.

 Holy Family Primary students excel in the creative arts and are well served by a spacious hall, which is used for dance and drama instruction, as a rehearsal and performance space, for indoor sports, assemblies and for a variety of community activities.